 AHA ECC COURSES

-LSUHNO School of Nursing Department of Faculty Development, Continuing Nursing Education & Entrepreneurial Enterprises offers BLS, ACLS and PALS Provider and Instructor courses.
+LSUHNO School of Nursing Department of Nursing Continuing Professional Development & Entrepreneurial Enterprises offers BLS, ACLS and PALS Provider and Instructor courses.

 Basic Life Support for Healthcare Provider (BLS HCP):

 The goal of the Basic Life Support (BLS) for Healthcare Providers Course is to train participants to save lives of victims of cardiac arrest through high-quality cardiopulmonary resuscitation (CPR).
 The American Heart Association designed the BLS for Healthcare Providers course to prepare healthcare professionals to perform CPR in both in-and out-of-hospital settings.
 This course trains participants to promptly recognize cardiac arrest, give high-quality chest compressions, deliver appropriate ventilations, and provide early use of an automated external defibrillator (AED), as part of a team and individually.

 To view the BLS course schedule, please go to the Course Calendar on the left side of the page and choose the undergraduate students tab.

 For more information on BLS Provider or BLS Renewal classes, please contact the Training Site: firstname.lastname@example.org or call 504-568-4202.